mratsim/loop-fusion/README.md

 The containers can be seq of any type.
 In the future this will be generalized to `openarray` or even an `Iterable` concept.

-Currently `forEach` and `forEachIndexed` are implemented.
-A `loopfusion` macro is coming soon™.
+#### Known limitations

+At the moment:

-Note: at the moment all the seqs must contain the same element type.
+  - all the seqs must contain the same element type.
+  - the iteration values cannot be assigned to.

 ### Usage